-Music is a course designed to allow the option for year 12 and year 13 to study together.
-The course is designed to prepare you for high level of musicianship and performance skill.
+Music is a course designed to allow the option for Year 12 and Year 13 to study together.
+The course is designed to prepare you for high levels of musicianship and performance skills.
 The course enables you to explore and develop your creativity, personalise learning and study a rich variety of music.
-Our recommended instrumental performance standard for A Level music is equivalent to grade 6 in year 12 and grade 7 for A Level.
+Our recommended instrumental performance standard for A Level music is equivalent to grade 6 in Year 12 and grade 7 for A Level.

-- Personalised and flexible - Direct and lead school ensembles - · Opportunity on occasion to attend workshops from leading professionals in the music industry - Attend public concerts and participate in the school music tours - · Be part of a very active and engaging music department within performing arts
+- Personalised and flexible - Direct and lead school ensembles - Opportunity on occasion to attend workshops from leading professionals in the music industry - Attend public concerts and participate in the school music tours - Be part of a very active and engaging music department within performing arts